Jerry Dorgan

-Jeremiah F. "Jerry" Dorgan (1856 – June 10, 1891) was an American professional baseball player from 1879 to 1887.
+Jeremiah F. Dorgan (1856 – June 10, 1891) was an American professional baseball player from 1879 to 1887.
 He played four seasons of Major League Baseball as a right fielder and catcher for five major league clubs.
 He appeared in 131 major league games and compiled a .282 batting average with 22 doubles, four triples, no home runs and 49 RBIs.

 Dorgan's baseball career reportedly came to an early end due to his "unconquerable appetite for liquor"; he died of alcohol poisoning in 1891 after being discovered intoxicated in a Connecticut barn with an empty liquor bottle by his side.

 Early years

 Dorgan was born in Meriden, Connecticut in 1856.
 His parents were Cornelius Dorgan and Mary (Cahill) Dorgan, both of whom were immigrants from Ireland.
 His older brother, Mike Dorgan, played ten seasons of Major League Baseball from 1877 to 1890.

 Professional baseball player

 Dorgan began his career as a professional baseball player in 1879 with the Holyoke, Massachusetts team where he compiled a .304 batting average.

 Dorgan made his major league debut in July 1880 with the Worcester Ruby Legs in the National League.
 He appeared in 10 games for Worcester, nine of them as an outfielder, and had seven hits in 35 at bats.
 Dorgan also appeared in 22 games for the Albany, New York baseball club in 1880.

 In 1881, Dorgan played for the Brooklyn Atlantics and New York Mets in the Eastern Championship Association.
 The following year he returned to the major leagues with the Philadelphia Athletics.
 He appeared in 44 games for Philadelphia, 25 as a catcher and 22 as an outfielder.
 He compiled a .282 average before being released by the club on September 4, 1882.

 There is no record of Dorgan playing organized baseball in 1883.
 In 1884, he appeared in 34 games for the Indianapolis Hoosiers and four games for the Brooklyn Atlantics.
 He was released by Indianapolis in July and by Brooklyn in August 1884.
 He compiled a .299 batting average in 154 at bats during the 1884 season.

 In 1885, Dorgan appeared in 39 games, all in the outfield, for the Detroit Wolverines of the National League.
 He compiled a .286 batting average for Detroit.
 He appeared in his last major league game as a member of the Detroit team on June 25, 1885.

 After his major league career ended, Dorgan played two additional seasons in the Eastern League, for the Meriden Silvermen in 1886 and for the Hartford Dark Blues in 1887.

 Over the course of four major league seasons, Dorgan appeared in 131 major league games and compiled a .282 batting average with 22 doubles, four triples, 0 home runs and 49 RBIs.
 Alcohol was blamed for the early end to his career.
 The Sporting Life called him "a fine outfielder and a heavy batsman" who had promise, but whose career ended prematurely due to "irregular habits" and "his unconquerable appetite for liquor."